Shushi no Midori

 Other popular choices are the uni (sea urchin) at 350 yen (above photo).

 Or the Japanese scallop "hotate" at 200 yen.
+(Hotate is on the first row of the picture above)

 You can get 8 pieces of makizushi for from 600 to 800 yen!
 Shown below is the Norway roll which has salmon, cucumbers, crab and red leaf lettuce.